melissagraham-create/manage-vaccinations-in-schools-guidance/app/email-templates/consent-request-doubles.md

 ---
-layout: email
-title: MenACWY and Td/IPV consent reminder
+title: MenACWY and Td/IPV initial consent request
-group: Email templates
-subject: Please respond to our request for consent by ==consent deadline==
+theme: MenACWY and Td/IPV
+subject: MenACWY and Td/IPV vaccinations for ==patient name==
-order: 43
+order: 5
 ---

 We wrote to you recently to let you know we're coming to ==location name== on ==next session dates== to offer your child their ==vaccination==.